ankane/searchkick/README.md

 ### Exact Matches

+To match a field exactly (case-insensitive), use:

 ```ruby
 User.search query, fields: [{email: :exact}, :name]
 ```

 ### Phrase Matches

+To only match the exact order, use:

 ```ruby
 User.search "fresh honey", match: :phrase